NotAShelf/nyx/README.md

 It is not in any shape or form enforced, but your kindness and due diligence would be highly appreciated.
 Please do not be one of the people who upstream my commits without any consideration to my time and efforts.
+It is very discouraging.

 ---